DIA (Dedicated Internet Access) Lines or PtP (Point-to-Point) or MPLS Data Line Service

 If you are connecting two or more locations, you could do it via the public Internet using VPN.
 However, for many business requirements, it is better to have a Point-to-Point (PtP) circuit or MPLS service.
 These are discussed further down on this page.

-How to Decide on the Best Internet Access Plan for Your Needs
+How to Decide on the Best Data Circuit(s) for Your Needs

 If you run a DSL quote and it is clear that DSL is not available at your location, our quote system will show you Cable and/or Satellite options.
-Normally, Satellite is only used for remote locations where neither DSL nor Cable is available, and T1 service is cost prohibitive.
-This is because of the latency of Satellite signals and the adverse effect that weather can have on the service.
-Another use for Satellite service is as an emergency backup for other service.
+Historically, Satellite was only used for remote locations where neither DSL nor Cable was available, and T1 service was cost prohibitive.
+However, with improved technology which has increased the reliability and available bandwidth of satellite service, satellite service is now being used more extensively.
+Satellite service is still used as an emergency backup because of its diversity, however, combined with SD_WAN it can be part of an extremely reliable, high quality aggregated pipe.

 How to Determine if a PtP or MPLS service will best suit your needs